Using FEC Remote Authenticator

 Once you receive the token file, you can launch FEC and import it using the "Remote Authentication" menu as follows:

-Once the token is imported, you can perform the acquisition without having to authenticate with Gmail on your end.
+Once the token is imported, you can perform the acquisition without having to authenticate with Gmail, Google Workspace, Microsoft consumer accounts, or O365 on your end.

-Once email preservation is complete, the custodian can go to their Gmail account settings and revoke access to FEC as follows:
+Once email preservation is complete, the custodian can go to their account security settings and revoke access to FEC as follows:

 Once access is removed, the FEC Remote Authentication Token will be invalidated.
 You can no longer use the token to access the custodian's emails.

 By default, Remote Authenticator requests full access to Gmail and read-only access to Google Calendar and Drive.
 This is to accommodate all scenarios while keeping things simple—IMAP access to a Gmail / Google Workspace mailbox requires full permissions.

 In some cases, you may prefer to customize the permissions that Remote Authenticator requests to fit your workflow.
 For example, if you are certain that you won't need IMAP access, there is no reason to request full Gmail permissions—you could go with read-only Gmail access instead.